Analysing And Tackling Social Issues Concerning Youth, Education, And Society

 This Master’s program has similarities with the Youth Studies Master’s program (Dutch: Jeugstudies), but mainly considers children and youth from childrearing and educational perspective, for example at home, at school or via the media.
 This Master’s is also distinguished from the Master’s in Youth Studies by its so-called community approach.
 Alongside attention to the role of professionals, this program focuses on the role of civil society.
 Critical analysis of the societal debate also typifies this Master’s program.
 You will graduate as an educationalist, while those completing the Youth Studies program will graduate within Interdisciplinary Social Sciences.

 Master's In Orthopedagogy

-This Master’s programme somewhat overlaps the Master’s programme in Clinical Child, Family and Education Studies (Dutch: Orthopedagogiek) but is distinguished by a broader, more socially-oriented interdisciplinary view on pedagogy.
+This program somewhat overlaps the Master’s program in Clinical Child, Family and Education Studies (Dutch: Orthopedagogiek) but is distinguished by a broader, more socially-oriented interdisciplinary view on pedagogy.
 You will graduate as an educationalist and acquire the NVO registration as a general educationalist.
-Unlike the programme for Orthopedagogy, you will not focus on clinical issues, diagnostics or deviant behaviour from a need-based perspective but on pedagogy as a broader field oriented to society.
-This Master’s is also distinguished from the Master’s in Orthopedagogy due to its so-called community approach.
-Alongside a focus on the role of professionals and policy, the programme centres on the role of society in childrearing and education.
-Critical analysis of the societal debate also typifies this Master’s programme.
+Unlike the program in Clinical Child, Family and Education Studies, you will not focus on clinical issues, diagnostics or deviant behaviour from a need-based perspective but on pedagogy as a broader field oriented to society.
+This Master’s is also distinguished from the Master’s in Clinical Child, Family and Education Studies due to its so-called community approach.
+Alongside a focus on the role of professionals and policy, the program centres on the role of society in childrearing and education.
+Critical analysis of the societal debate also typifies this Master’s program.